neoviki/ipc.shared.memory/README.md

 #####	Arguments:

-	shmem		: feed the shared memory variable returned from shmem_open()
+	shmem		: feed the address of shared memory variable returned from shmem_open()

-	data		: pointer to data to be writted into shared memory
+	data		: pointer to buffer.
+The contents of the buffer will be copied to shared memory

-	size 		: size of data
+	size 		: size of buffer. ( The size should be less than or equal to shared memory size )

 	return		: success : 0
-				  failure : < 0
+				  failure : -1

 #####    Syntax:

-	int shmem_delete(shmem_t *shmem);
+	int shmem_delete(shmem_t **shmem);

 #####    Description: